 The joint venture, called the Sparc Group, has also purchased bankrupt jeans retailer Lucky Brand (see sidebar).

 The 600-plus restaurant chain — whose pizza, arcade games and (until it was retired last year) animatronic band fueled countless raucous kids’ parties — was especially hard-hit by a pandemic that halted dining out and large gatherings virtually overnight.
 The company saw revenue plummet by 90 percent, increasing pressure to deal with nearly $1 billion in long-term debt.

-	As of the late-June filing, CEC, which also owns the similarly themed Peter Piper Pizza chain, had reopened 266 of its 555 company-run outlets.
+As of late October, CEC, which also owns the similarly themed Peter Piper Pizza chain, had reopened 346 of its 555 company-run outlets that were shuttered in spring by the pandemic.
 (Some locations are franchised and are not parties in the Chapter 11 process.)
-While CEC said it plans to continue reopening restaurants that were shuttered by the coronavirus, the company filed a list with the court of 34 locations that will permanently close.
+While the company says it plans to continue reopening restaurants “as it is safe to do so,” it has permanently closed about four dozen locations.

 Century 21 Stores

 The family-owned department store that pioneered off-price retail in downtown Manhattan will wind down operations and close all 13 of its mostly New York City–area locations under Chapter 11 proceedings.
 The company (which is not affiliated with the similarly named real estate firm) immediately commenced a chainwide going-out-of-business sale.